atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

   Override the default AWS API endpoint with a custom one (optional).

+### OpenSearch configuration

+Starting with Jira 11.0, you can configure Jira to use OpenSearch as the search platform.

+* `ATL_SEARCH_PLATFORM`

+    The search platform to use.
+Set to `opensearch` if you want to use OpenSearch as the search platform.

+* `ATL_OPENSEARCH_HTTP_URL`

+    HTTP(S) URL of the OpenSearch cluster, or multiple URLs separated by commas.

+* `ATL_OPENSEARCH_USERNAME`

+    Username for the OpenSearch cluster.

+* `ATL_OPENSEARCH_PASSWORD`

+  Password for the OpenSearch cluster.

 ### S3 Attachments storage configuration
 Starting with Jira 9.9, you can configure Jira to [store attachment files in Amazon S3](https://confluence.atlassian.com/adminjiraserver/storing-attachments-in-amazon-s3-1282250191.html).
 For requirements and additional information, please refer to [Configuring Amazon S3 Object Storage](https://confluence.atlassian.com/pages/viewpage.action?spaceKey=JSERVERM&title=.Configuring+Amazon+S3+object+storage+vJira_admin_9.9).